 After that, he did a lot of double-talk, enough to put those London scam artists to shame, to trick his audience into thinking he must be right.

 While we are at it, if John Oliver cannot trust wealthy businessmen, he cannot trust the company he works for – HBO.
 Has he told them he distrusts them?
-How about the wealthy businessmen that made his car?
+How about the wealthy businessmen who made his car?
 If they are untrustworthy, why does he drive it?
 What about his suit, glasses, shoes, and house?
-Why does John Oliver give so much of his money to wealthy businessmen he does not trust, for the tens of thousands of luxury goods he owns?
+Why does John Oliver give so much money to wealthy businessmen he does not trust for the tens of thousands of luxury goods he owns?

 Can anyone spell ‘hypocrisy’?